-Mentoring of doctoral students into the social/professional network as partners in ideation, prototyping, idea execution, and knowledge curation;
+- Mentoring of doctoral students into the social/professional network as partners in ideation, prototyping, idea execution, and knowledge curation;

-Supporting early-career faculty and doctoral students in developing viable short- and long-term cyberlearning research agendas;
+- Supporting early-career faculty and doctoral students in developing viable short- and long-term cyberlearning research agendas;

-Providing specific feedback and guidance to early-career faculty and doctoral students about their research agendas (e.g. how to build a research agenda, pursue funding, and maintain successful collaborations);
+- Providing specific feedback and guidance to early-career faculty and doctoral students about their research agendas (e.g. how to build a research agenda, pursue funding, and maintain successful collaborations);

-Expanding and strengthening the cyberlearning community by creating a community of researchers committed to designing the next generation of learning technologies and increasing understanding of how people learn in technology-rich learning environments.
+- Creating a community of researchers committed to designing the next generation of learning technologies and increasing understanding of how people learn in technology-rich learning environments.

 Early Career Faculty Participants

 Five early career faculty applicants will be selected through a competitive application process.
 The symposium is focused on faculty members who have received their terminal degree in the last five years.
 Preference will be given to those faculty members who are not at research-intensive schools as they typically have fewer opportunities for mentoring at their home institutions than faculty in research-intensive positions.
 The applicants agree to attend the entire symposium (October 28 online and November 7-8 onsite in Jacksonville).

 Doctoral Graduate Students

 Five advanced doctoral student applicants will be selected through a competitive application process.
 Preference will be given to students who are nearing completion and whose research agendas align with the focus of the Symposium: Cyberlearning and Future Learning Technologies.
 Although this program is geared toward doctoral students nearing completion of their degree, all graduate students are encouraged to apply.
 The applicants agree to attend the entire symposium (October 28 online and November 7-8 onsite in Jacksonville).

 - Applicants must be AECT Members in good standing

-Applicants must have not participated in a previous Early Career Symposia
+- Applicants must have not participated in a previous Early Career Symposia

-Applicants must be current faculty (within first five years of career) or doctoral graduate students
+- Applicants must be current faculty (within first five years of career) or doctoral graduate students

-Applicants will be selected based upon their strength of argument for participation.
+- Applicants will be selected based upon their strength of argument for participation.
 Additionally, the Review Panel seeks to accept a diverse group of scholars representing the entirety of the membership of AECT.

 Doctoral Graduate Student applicants should submit:

-Cover Letter discussing career goals, including description of dissertation and progress toward completion.
+- Cover Letter discussing career goals, including description of dissertation and progress toward completion.
 The cover letter should also discuss how they are qualified for the Early Career Symposium and how it would benefit their careers (letter should be limited to a single page)

 - Updated Curriculum Vita